Elliotclyde/ghost-bluesky-integration/readme.md

 Otherwise it will default to port 7969.

+By default it will use the Ghost post excerpt as the text of the bluesky post, then a link to the post.
+You can replace the excerpt with the title instead by adding this flag:

+`node .\index.js --blueskyidentifier 'dril.bsky.social'  --blueskypass 'myAppPass' --usetitle`

 Then add a custom integration and add the url `http://127.0.0.1:7969/post-published` to the ghost "post published" webhook.

 ### Docker